 DID YOU LOOK AT WINDOWS, iPADS, MAC, LINUX OR ANDROID AS ALTERNATIVES?

 Yes, very seriously.
 We have been running a Bring Your Own Device (BYOD) scheme in the sixth form for two years now so we see many devices being used creatively around the school.
-We’ve visited other schools running 1:1 iPad and laptop programmes and consulted in depth with our teachers.
+We have visited other schools running 1:1 iPad and laptop programmes and consulted in depth with our teachers.
 We learned that iPads are great tools for consuming media but they are not as good for creating content and allowing our students to work collaboratively.
 Whilst the range of applications available on iPads and Android is vast, many of the resources that teachers currently use in IT Suites would not be available.

 We also looked at traditional Windows, Mac and Linux laptops.
 Although these devices are indeed more powerful, they are also more complex, more expensive and have poorer battery lifetimes.
 The simplicity of the Chromebook overcomes these barriers so that the focus will be on learning.

 WHAT IS THE RELATIONSHIP BETWEEN ASUS AND TRING SCHOOL?

-We do not have a contracts with Asus.
+We do not have a contract with Asus.
 We really liked the Asus products, they had performed well in our tests and we had been given recommendations from other schools.
 When we found their head office is based in Hemel Hempstead we thought it would be good to try and develop a working relationship with them.
 We do not buy from them directly as this is not allowed, instead we have to buy through third party companies.
-We do not make any profit on any Chromebook sale and as it is an educational purchase, we also do not pay VAT and that saving is therefore passed on to parents.
-If we made any money we would be charged the VAT and not be able to offer the devices at these prices.
+We do not make any profit on Chromebooks' sales and as it is an educational purchase, we also do not pay VAT and that saving is therefore passed on to parents.
+If we made any profit we would be charged the VAT and not be able to offer the devices at these prices.